Monoclonal Antibody Sameness – Effects on Orphan Drug Development

 We expect that the evaluation of engineered changes in the Fc region of monoclonal antibodies will prove to be an important facet for FDA’s consideration of follow-on monoclonal antibodies developed under the Orphan Drug regulations.
 We expect that sponsors will need to carefully consider the impact of changes in the Fc region of the molecule, and be able to provide convincing arguments, with supporting data, that any such differences from the innovator antibody have no functional consequences.
 Athough not discussed in the guidance, we believe that to avoid clinical investigations related to effector function safety endpoints sponsors will need to generate comparative in vitro data using models that are sufficiently sensitive.

 Dr. Bob Roth, M.D., Ph.D., Vice President and Worldwide Medical Director, and Dr. Nita U. Patel, Ph.D., Vice President, at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.